 To determine the amount of your refund, you will need to subtract your disbursed financial aid from your total bill with the University, both available on your Student Center.
 It may take a day after disbursement for you to see your aid applied to your bill.
 Your bill will consist of tuition and fees, along with housing and meal plan charges, if applicable.

 Maintaining Satisfactory Academic Progress

-To receive any kind of financial aid, you must maintain Satisfactory Academic Progress toward a degree.
+To receive any kind of financial aid, you must maintain Satisfactory Academic Progress towards a degree.
 If you fail to do so, you will be placed on probation or have your financial aid suspended.
 If suspended, you will be notified and allowed to petition the Financial Aid Reinstatement Committee by submitting a Petition for Financial Aid Reinstatement.

-Changes of income/Special circumstances
+Changes of Income/Special Circumstances

 If, during the course of the academic year, a significant change in family income, household size, or other unusual circumstance arises, please contact our office to discuss the situation to determine if a re-evaluation is appropriate.
 Generally, you cannot update information on the FAFSA during the year.
 However, UW-Superior may take changes into consideration.